The Ultimate Guide to Blackout Tents

 While none of us wants to waste daylight hours on a camping trip, sometimes you deserve to hit the snooze button.

-Luckily for late risers, there is a solution in blackout tents.
-A growing trend in tent technology, blackout tents have been designed to help solve one of the oldest camping problems – getting a good (and essential) night’s sleep!
+Unfortunately, once daylight has broken through your tent fabric, it can be hard to catch those extra zzz’s – especially in the bright light of summer.
+Luckily for late risers, there is a solution.
+Blackout tents.
+A growing trend in tent technology, blackout tents have been designed to help solve one of the oldest camping problems – getting a good night’s sleep!

-Read our guide to camping blackout tents below to find out what they are, how they work, and which ones are available to buy…
+Want to learn more about this technology?
+Keep reading our guide to camping blackout tents below to find out what they are, how they work, and which ones are available to buy…

 What is a blackout tent?

-Sometimes also known as ‘dark rest’ or ‘dark room’ tents, a blackout tent is a tent that uses a specific fabric that has light-diffusing or light-absorbing qualities.
+Sometimes also known as ‘dark rest’ or ‘dark room’ tents, a blackout tent uses a specific fabric that has light-diffusing or light-absorbing qualities.
 The purpose of this is to keep the inside of the tent as dark as possible, so you don’t have to wake up when the sun does.

-Blackout tents are ideal for those camping with babies and children, but also for anyone sensitive to light when trying to get to sleep.
+Top tip: blackout tents are especially ideal for those camping with babies and children, but also for anyone sensitive to light when trying to get to sleep.

 Typically, tents have always been a lighter colour to help keep them cooler inside.
 However, thanks to innovations in ventilation and climate control fabric, the temperature inside blackout tents can still be kept comfortable.

-Some outdoor brands also have their own specific term for a blackout tent, such as Vango’s ‘Lights Out’ tents.
+Another thing to be aware of is that certain outdoor brands also have their own specific term for a blackout tent, such as Vango’s ‘Lights Out’ tents.
+This is especially true for Coleman, who have trademarked the term ‘BlackOut’ for their tent technology.

 Are blackout tents worth it?